Vivekanand-R/Industry-Outlook/README.md

 ![image](https://github.com/user-attachments/assets/d9296762-8b15-47b8-b414-3063205593d0)

-Last Refresh: Apr 2025, Source: open source API (yfinance: Personal view to understand the healthcare sector, market cap reported were dynamic in nature and subject to change)
+Last Refresh: Apr 2025, Source: open source API's (View to understand healthcare sector, market cap reported were dynamic in nature and subject to change)

 **Key Takeaways:** The total market cap is approximately $5,044 billion (i.e. $5.04 trillion), and the total workforce 2.3 Million employees across the industries in the above listed 33 healthcare companies.
 Just for understanding, the US stock market as a whole has a total market capitalization of around $46 trillion as of 2023.